Lori-ml/Customer-Churn-Pyspark/README.md

 - Dataset has been checked for data related issues (missing data, outliers).

-- Derives new features based on raw data.
+- New featues have been derived based on raw data